NackLAnk/ShoppingCard_SDP_FINAL/README.md

 ```
 In the example, ConcreteProductFactory implements the ProductFactory interface to create concrete products.

-### UML Diagram
+<h1 align="center">UML Diagram<h1>

 ![UML Diagram](path/to/your/uml/diagram.png)
 *Add a brief description of the UML diagram and how it represents the structure of the design patterns used in your project.*

-## Conclusion
+<h1 align="center">Conclusion<h1>

-In conclusion, our project successfully provides a comprehensive online shopping experience.
+#### In conclusion, our project successfully provides a comprehensive online shopping experience.
 Key points include the implementation of the observer, decorator, and factory patterns to enhance extensibility and maintainability.

-### Project Outcomes
-Our project has resulted in a functional online shopping cart system.
-We faced challenges in [mention challenges], but collaborative efforts led to successful solutions.

 ### Future Improvements
 Future improvements may include: